matyasbohacek/synthetic-action-pose-transfer/synthetic_data_generation/README.md

    ```bash
    cd ./ExAvatar_RELEASE/fitting/data/Custom/data
    ```
 3. Download the RANDOM PEOPLE dataset and place `avatars` folder in this `.` directory.
+4. Place the `avatars_checkpoints in` folder in `/workspace/Maty_CVPR/ExAvatar_RELEASE/avatar/output/model_dump`

 ### Using Your Own Avatars